Mainfrezzer/unraid_lxc_alpine_adguard/README.md

 ## (optional) Step 5: Configure cron

 By default the cron schedules for updates are:
-- root.hints: every Sunday at 0:00
+- root.hints: every Saturday at 3:00
-- AdGuard Home update check: every Sunday at 0:15
+- AdGuard Home update check: every Saturday at 3:00
 - The file is located at `/etc/periodic/weekly/roothints`

 ## (optional) Step 6: Configure Unbound